bbookman/SnapKitSample-iOS/README.md

 ### Inherit SCSDKBitmojiStickerPickerViewControllerDelegate

-If you Inherit SCSDKBitmojiStickerPickerViewControllerDelegate, you can track events when the piker is selected, and the serach field is focused.
+If you Inherit SCSDKBitmojiStickerPickerViewControllerDelegate, you can track events when the picker is selected, and the search field is focused.

-In this demo codes, it makes the AR stamps by the URL of bitmoji and place to the sceneView.
+The code below retrieves the bitmoji to set in the scene

 ```swift
 extension CameraViewController: SCSDKBitmojiStickerPickerViewControllerDelegate {